Applications for admission in 2022-23 opened on 1st September, 2021.

 The Doctoral Training Centre is leading a pilot assessment procedure to address conscious and unconscious bias.
-Full details on this procedure can be found here.
+Full details about this procedure can be found here.

 Your application requires a "Statement of Purpose"; we give you some advice about how to write one below.

 Your “Statement of Purpose” describes, in English, how your background and research interests relate to the SABS programme.
-You should follow the template below.
+You should follow the structure we give below.
 Your statement should focus primarily on academic, research, or employment-related achievements and interests, rather than personal achievements and interests.

-Make sure your statement of purpose is anonymised with respect to your name, ethnicity, and gender.
-Anonymisation of application forms is one of the actions we are taking as part of a pilot aimed at minimising conscious and implicit bias in the admissions procedure for graduate students.
+Make sure your Statement of Purpose is anonymized with respect to your name, ethnicity, and gender, etc. Anonymization of application forms is one of the actions we are taking as part of a pilot aimed at minimizing conscious and implicit bias in the admissions procedure for graduate students.